dchrzanowski/mtml/README.md

 # (m)ake (t)e(m)p(l)ate
 Is a command line tool that allows the user to create templates from a data source.

-The data source is preferably a `JSON` object or a `JSON` file, if you'd like to provide a data source from a different file, you'll have to write your own parser (`mtml` allows you to provide a custom parser).
+The data source is preferably a `json` object or a `json` file.
+If you'd like to provide a data source from a different file, then you will have to write your own parser (`mtml` allows you to provide a custom parser).

-The templates use [EJS](http://ejs.co/) style syntax, to prevent a collision with the current EJS syntac, `mtml` uses the dollar sign `<$ $>` brackets.
+The templates use [ejs](http://ejs.co/) for rendering.
+To prevent a collision with the current `ejs` syntax, `mtml` uses the dollar sign `<$ $>` brackets.

 # Features
 - Provide a quick way to create a substantial amount of code whenever there exists a pattern (pretty often, right?)